About me

 Applying the contingent behavior method at the regional level: Evidence from forest recreation (with T. Börger & J. Meyerhoff), Land Economics (accepted), 2026.

 We study recreational forest values using the contingent behavior (CB) method in a general population survey, together with experimentally designed CB scenarios and perception data on current site conditions.
-This enables modling recreation demand regionally and across numerous attributes, but requires adjusting prediction procedures.
-Using data from north eastern Germany, we develop approaches for site and region level predictions.
+This enables modeling recreation demand regionally and across numerous attributes, but requires adjusting prediction procedures.
+Using data from northeastern Germany, we develop approaches for site and region level predictions.

 Sampling of alternatives in spatial decision contexts with logit and logit mixture models: Simulation and Application to Freshwater recreation in Germany (with T. Börger & J. Meyerhoff), Resource and Energy Economics, 84, 2025.